You probably already know that smoking is bad for your lungs. Did you know it also makes you more likely to get high blood pressure and heart disease?

 So Not only does smoking or chewing tobacco immediately raise your blood pressure temporarily, but the chemicals in tobacco can damage the lining of your artery walls.
 This can cause your arteries to narrow, increasing your blood pressure.
 Secondhand smoke also can increase your blood pressure.

 According to some studies, vaporizers can carry a risk of high blood pressure despite the elimination of tar and other toxic ingredients from the equation.

 Nicotine from the vape juice causes blood vessel construction that consequently increases one’s blood pressure.
 Scientists also claim that people with a heart condition should not smoke or vape due to negative effects of nicotine on this organ.
 Also, this addictive substance causes damage to any vascular tissue.

-- Get it clearly into your mind: you are losing nothing and you are making marvelous positive gains not only in health, energy and money but also in confidence, self-respect, freedom and, most important of all, in the length and quality of your future life.
+- Get it clearly into your mind: you are losing nothing, and you are making marvelous positive gains not only in health, energy, and money but also in confidence, self-respect, freedom and, most important of all, the length and quality of your future life.
 You’re going to enjoy being a non-smoker right from the moment you put out your last cigarette.

-- Your body will continue to withdraw from nicotine for a few days but that doesn’t mean you have to be miserable.
+- Your body will continue to withdraw from nicotine for a few days, but that doesn’t mean you have to be miserable.
 The physical withdrawal is very slight – there is no pain – and it passes quickly.
 What’s more, it’s what smokers suffer all their smoking lives.
-Non-smokers do not suffer it.
-You are a non-smoker and so you’ll soon be free of it forever.
+Non-smokers do not suffer from it.
+You are a non-smoker, and so you’ll soon be free of it forever.